-Yellowstone National Park is a top location for those who want to distance themselves from cities, towns, and villages.
+Yellowstone National Park is a top location for those who want to distance themselves from anthropic environments.
 However, the degree of wilderness you will experience in Yellowstone varies significantly depending on the exact location.
-Today is the day we talk about one Yellowstone must-see hiking trails-Thorofare.
+Today is the day we talk about one Yellowstone must-see hiking trail – Thorofare.

 When making a list of the best things to do in Yellowstone, it is hard for me not to include Thorofare.
 First of all, this is the place where you can be sure roads are at least 30 miles (48.2 km) away, and other individuals from your species are hard to find.
 For many, this is one of the most crucial things to know and love about Thorofare.

-For this reason, in the Thorofare area, you will not hear cars and other types of human-specific noises (except for the noises you and/or your group will make).
-While it depends on your speed, hiking Thorofare can take even 5 days, during which you will explore about 30miles (48.2 km).
-It is said that Thorofare is best to be visited during late summer or early autumn, as during this period it is less likely that you will experience rain, not to mention snow.
+In the Thorofare area, you will not hear cars and other types of human-specific noises (except for the noises you and/or your group make).
+Depending on your speed, hiking Thorofare can take up to 5 days.
+It is said that the area is best to be visited during late summer or early autumn, as during this period it is less likely that you will have to unwillingly take a rain shower.

-On the trail, you will see a part of Yellowstone Lake, Yellowstone River, and plenty of wildlife.
+On the trail, you will see part of Yellowstone Lake, Yellowstone River, and plenty of wildlife.
 If you are lucky (or unlucky, depending on how you see things), you may also encounter bears and/or wolves.
-Obviously, you should never get close to these two species.
+Obviously, you should never get close to any member of these two species.

-When you start to feel the need for additional human contact, you should know that there are several campsites located in very close proximity to the main trail.
-Most of these camping areas offer the possibility of making a fire and preparing your food.
+When and if you start to feel the need for additional human contact, you should keep in mind that there are several campsites located in very close proximity to the main trail.
+Most of these camping areas offer the conditions to make a campfire and to prepare your food.

-Your trekking adventure on the Thorofare trail will start on relatively flat terrain and will give good views of Yellowstone Lake, views that some may argue are particularly impressive during sunrise and sunset.
+Your trekking adventure on the Thorofare trail will start on relatively flat terrain that gives good views of Yellowstone Lake, views that some may argue are particularly impressive during sunrise and sunset.
 As you head south, you will engage in dense forests that hide much of Yellowstone Lake.
 Some may find this alpine jungle a bit intimidating, but I don’t.

-While in the first days of your trekking experience, Yellowstone Lake will be a major star in the overall experience, its place is eventually taken by Yellowstone River.
-I am not going to try debating which of the two offer better sensations; lakes offer views that a river typical can’t offer, yet a lake will never give you the acoustic experience you will get from a river located in the middle of nowhere (those who have experienced it likely understand where I am going with this).
+Once you move past Yellowstone Lake, you will find yourself near Yellowstone River.
+I am not going to debate which of the two offers better sensations; lakes offer views that a river typically can’t offer, yet a lake will never give you the acoustic experience you will have from a river located in the middle of nowhere.

 It is worth mentioning that Thorofare’s wilderness comes with a price.
 Unlike other places in Yellowstone National Park, this area has special travel restrictions.
 As such, if you are considering visiting Thorofare, you must know the conditions under which you can visit the area.
 For more information, check the park’s governmental website here.